5th Year Weekly Grinds

 • Case Study: The Belfast bombings, 1941 and a comparative analysis with the war experience in Dublin.

-Topics that will feature form the Northern Ireland course module will include:
+Topics that will feature form this European History course module will include:

 Key personalities, core course content and material outside the syllabus will be analysed to give the student extra insight and understanding of these modules to aim for the higher grades in the state exams.